davanstrien/flyswot/README.rst

 How flyswot searches for images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *flyswot* is currently intended to identify images which have an incorrect label associated with them.
 In particular it is currently intended to identify "fake" flysheets.
-These images have ``fse`` as part of their filename so this is used by flyswot to identify images which should be checked using the computer vision model.
+These images have ``fs`` as part of their filename so this is used by flyswot to identify images which should be checked using the computer vision model.
 This can be channged if you also want to match other filename patterns.

-Since these images of concern will often be inside a directory structure *flyswot* will look in sub-folders from the input folder for images which contain ``fse`` in the name.
+Since these images of concern will often be inside a directory structure *flyswot* will look in sub-folders from the input folder for images which contain ``fs`` in the name.
 For example in the following folder structure:

 .. code:: console